Best pianist: 21 awesome magicians of the keyboard, ranked

 15. András Schiff (b.
 1953), Hungarian-British

-András Schiff is a Hungarian-born British pianist and conductor, celebrated for his profound interpretations of classical and romantic piano repertoire.
-Born in 1953, Schiff is renowned for his mastery of composers like Bach, Beethoven, and Schubert.
+András Schiff is celebrated for his profound interpretations of classical and romantic piano repertoire.
 His approach is characterized by a deep intellectual engagement with the music, a sensitivity to historical context, and a distinctive musical voice that blends technical precision with emotional depth.

 Schiff is also noted for his performances of solo recitals and collaborations with esteemed orchestras.
 Beyond the concert stage, he is a respected teacher, sharing his insights at prestigious institutions like the International Piano Foundation.

-Alfred Brendel, an Austrian-born pianist, is regarded as one of the greatest pianists of the 20th and 21st centuries.
-Born in 1931, Brendel is celebrated for his profound interpretations of classical composers, particularly Beethoven, Mozart, and Schubert.
+The late Alfred Brendel was celebrated for his profound interpretations of classical composers, particularly Beethoven, Mozart, and Schubert.
 His performances are known for their intellectual depth, clarity, and precision, coupled with a deep understanding of the music’s emotional and structural complexity.

-Renowned as both a concert pianist and recording artist, Brendel has also contributed significantly to music scholarship, writing insightful books and lectures.
-After retiring from the concert stage in 2008, he remains a respected figure in the classical music world.
+Renowned as both a concert pianist and recording artist, Brendel also contributed significantly to music scholarship, writing insightful books and lectures.
+After retiring from the concert stage in 2008, he remained a respected figure in the classical music world.

 13. Krystian Zimerman (b.
 1956), Polish